theusaf/kahoot-api-docs/docs/enum/LiveBaseMessage.md

 ## LiveBaseMessage
-The main JSON object for almost all Kahoot Live events
+The main JSON object for almost all Kahoot Live events. (to and from client)

 ### Data
 <table>